nbalakr2/Data-Mining-Project-1/README.md

 These features allow for both a biological and social understanding of hearing health.

-#Pre-processing the data

 ## Pre-processing the Data (Planned)
 - **Handle missing values** → NHANES has incomplete responses.
 I’ll decide whether to drop or impute based on coverage.
 - **Combine cycles** → Merge data from multiple NHANES cycles (2011–2020) for a larger sample.
 - **Recode categorical data** → Clean categories for gender, race/ethnicity, and education.
 - **Normalize thresholds** → Create averages across ears/frequencies or group thresholds into categories (normal, mild, severe).

-Each step ensures consistency across groups and makes the dataset usable.

-#Data Understanding/Visualization
+I have already compiled 3 datasets (DEMO, AUQ, AUX) in R by joining them on the shared participant identifier SEQN.
+By doing this I brought together demographics, questionnaire responses, and audiometric exam results into one unified dataset for analysis.

 ## Data Understanding and Visualization (Planned)
 I plan to use descriptive stats and visualizations, such as: